Ben Mor Coigach: Ascents

-Ben Mor Coigach can be climbed from Bleughasary (where there is a car park) to the south-east, or from Culnacraig to the south-west.
+Ben Mor Coigach can be climbed from Bleughasary (where there is a car park) to the southeast, or from Culnacraig to the southwest.

-From Bleughasary, follow a 4x4 track (shown on the OS map) as far as Loch Eadar dha Bheinn, then pass the outflow east of the loch and head up onto the east ridge.
+From Bleughasary, hikers must follow a 4x4 track (shown on the OS map) as far as Loch Eadar dha Bheinn, then pass the outflow east of the loch and head up onto the east ridge.
 From here the route passes over the Speicin Coinnich and onto a large and flat summit area.
 The Speicin Coinnich is quite exposed but not as steep as it may appear from below.

 A more popular starting point, albeit requiring a longer drive in via Achiltibuie, is from Culnacraig.
-One option follows the line of a long ridge towards the summit of Sgurr an Fhidhleir (the Fiddler).
-This can either be included or traversed via its south face, before the ascent of Ben Mor Coigach from the north-east.
+One option follows the line of a long ridge towards the summit of Sgùrr an Fhidhleir (the Fiddler), which is commonly traversed via its south face before the ascent of Ben Mor Coigach from the northeast, or climbed together with Ben Mor Coigach.
 A more direct but at times steeper route rises east from Culnacraig in just two kilometres to the ridge's southwestern peak of Speicein nan Garbh Choireachan (738 metres).
-From here follow the impressive and exposed crest of the ridge, drop down to a col and rise up northward to the summit, before dropping to the next saddle and turning west along the spur between the two deep burns (Allt) running back to Culnacraig.
+From here hikers follow the impressive and exposed crest of the ridge, drop down to a col and rise up northward to the summit, before dropping to the next saddle and turning west along the spur between the two deep burns (Allt) running back to Culnacraig.